 Each semester, the Institute for Leadership Studies chooses one political science student to join the prestigious Hansard Fellowship Program in London, which includes a semester of study at the London School of Economics and Political Science, coupled with an internship in the British House of Commons.
 This competitive program covers the cost of studying abroad, is only open to political science and international relations majors. - Summer Abroad in Asia

 The Ferdinand Verbiest, S.J.
 Award funds summer study abroad in Asia for history majors/minors, Asian and Pacific Studies majors/minors, and liberal studies majors with a history focus.
-Learn more via LMU Study Abroad or ask the History Department for application details. - Summer Abroad in Catholic Studies or Jewish Studies
+Learn more via Study Abroad or ask the History Department for application details. - Summer Abroad in Catholic Studies or Jewish Studies

 Student Enrichment Funds in Catholic Studies and Jewish Studies can provide funding to Catholic Studies or Jewish Studies minors who participate in a thematically relevant abroad experience.
 Ask the program directors for Jewish Studies or Catholic Studies for details on qualifying programs. - Global Immersion Courses